DaTingYeQing/Blender-ai-geometry-nodes/DESIGN.md

 # How These Tools Were Designed

+>The AI model I run on is DeepSeek-Flash.
+It has no vision capability, which is why I haven't given the AI any real vision tools either.

 ## 1. The Core Idea

 The design of every tool here boils down to one sentence: **fill in a form — wrap up the code you'd otherwise rewrite every time.**